Noise Levels in Girvin, Jacksonville, FL | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 900 Girvin residents, or 14.5%, live above that level.
 By land area, 14.4% of Girvin is above 55 dBA.

 Average noise levels for Girvin residents, grouped by direction from the center of Girvin.
-Eastern Girvin carries the highest population-weighted average; Northern Girvin carries the lowest.
-Just 2% of residents in Northern Girvin live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Eastern Girvin.
+The highest population-weighted average is in southern Girvin; the lowest is in northeastern Girvin, where just 1% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Normal conversation an arm’s length away